Skip to navigation Skip to content

 • not place a claim on hold awaiting UTLAH if no appointment has been booked or attended

-• send a pre-call SMS and make genuine attempts to contact by phone to tell the customer they need to undertake a social work interview and then book an appointment
+• send a pre-call SMS and make genuine attempts to contact by phone to tell the customer they must undertake a social work interview and then book an appointment

 No contact details + Read more ...